 - You are required to have a valid passport, I-20 and I-94 card all the time.
 Original documents should be kept at a safe place and copies should be carried with you at all times.
 It is your responsibility to keep up with the expiration date on all your immigration documents.
 We encourage you to contact us at least 30 days in advance if you need an extension of your I-20’s program end date.

 - Inside the United States, you must maintain your visa status, not your visa sticker in your passport.
 Your F-1 visa stamp in your passport has an expiration date.
 While attending school in the United States, you are required to maintain a valid I-20 and I-94.
 Even if your visa expires, you are legal in the United States if you maintain your F-1 immigration status by having a valid I-20 and I-94.
 The visa stamp only allows you to enter the United States from a trip overseas.
 You will be required to renew your visa stamp when you travel outside the United States.
 Visa stamps cannot be renewed inside de the United States.
 Visa can only renewed at a US Consulate or Embassy abroad.

-- Your required to report any change of address to the United States Citizenship and I immigration Services (USCIS) and office of global studies and multicultural engagement within 10 days every time when you move by using DHS electronic Form AR-11.
-You may file the AR-11 by visiting the USCIS website at www.uscis.gov on “change of address online”.
-You should also report within 10 days the new address, phone number and email to the Office of Global Studies and Multicultural Engagement.
+- You are required to report any change of address to the United States Citizenship and I immigration Services (USCIS) and the Office of International Programs within 10 days every time when you move by using DHS electronic Form AR-11.
+You may file the AR-11 by visiting the USCIS website at www.uscis.gov on "change of address online".
+You should also report within 10 days the new address, phone number and email to the Office of International Programs.

-- Prior to transfer to another school, you are required to contact the office of Global studies and Multicultural Engagement to complete appropriate transfer documents.
+- Prior to transfer to another school, you are required to contact the Office of International Programs to complete appropriate transfer documents.